Data & Privacy

 The Data Paradox

-Although in both cases essentially the same thing is being traded, the prices differ by a factor of hundreds of thousands.
+Although in both cases the same thing is being traded (your shopping data), the prices differ by a factor of hundreds of thousands.
 This is the data paradox: The value of your data seems to vary greatly depending on the context in which it is traded.
-By exploring this phenomenon, we gain a deeper understanding of the value of your data and gain insight into the world of the data markets.
+By exploring this phenomenon, we gain a deeper understanding of the value of your data and the data economy as a whole.

 Where you are the product: Dynamics of the data market